dankamongmen/notcurses/TERMINALS.md

 ## Notes for terminal authors

 The `notcurses-info` tool built as part of Notcurses can be used to inspect how well your terminal supports Notcurses.
-It is generally desirable that:
+It is generally desirable that your
+terminal:

+* implements `XTVERSION` (no matter your personal philosophical stance).
+* implements `XTGETTCAP` (especially for the `rgb` capability).
+* uses the communication channel to perform flow control. don't read data more quickly than you can actually display it; you'll end up dropping frames or effecting bufferbloat latency. this wastes work, and moves the drop decision away from the client code.
-* Your terminal draw Unicode's Line- and Box-Drawing characters itself, rather than relying on the font.
+* draws Unicode's Line- and Box-Drawing characters itself, rather than relying on the font.
-* Your terminal support some graphics protocol, ideally Kitty's.
-If you support Sixel instead, implement `XTSMGRAPHICS`.
+* supports some graphics protocol, ideally Kitty's. if you support Sixel instead, please implement `XTSMGRAPHICS`.
-* Implement a keyboard disambiguation protocol, ideally Kitty's.
+* implement a keyboard disambiguation protocol, ideally Kitty's.
-* Implement `hpa`, for absolute horizontal positioning.
+* implement `hpa` for cheap absolute horizontal positioning.
-* Size EGCs according to the largest `wcwidth()` result returned for any of the component characters.
+* size EGCs according to the largest `wcwidth()` result returned for any of the component characters. draw them all the same size otherwise.
-* Honor Unicode rules for segmentation, including Zero-Width Joiners.
-Emit either zero or one glyph per EGC.
+* honor Unicode rules for segmentation, including Zero-Width Joiners. emit either zero or one glyph per EGC.

+Without a properly-bracketed Primary Device Attributes reply to my DA1 query, Notcurses is not going to work on your terminal emulator.

+BiDi's gonna be a mess no matter what.
+Don't stress too much about it.